sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started.md

       /* ID for target data */
       "id": "bodily_liability_premium",
       /* search for target data
-      on page containing this text*/
+      on page containing this anchor line*/
       "anchor": "anyco auto insurance",
       /* target data is a currency */
       "type": "currency",